 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

-in addition to goal setting, spill prevention initiatives have enabled us to make significant environmental performance improvements.
-Employees from our Engineering, Operations and Environmental, Health and Safety (EHS) teams collect and analyze spill data, identify spill causes and collaborate to implement operational design improvements to prevent spills.
+Spill prevention initiatives have enabled us to make significant environmental performance improvements.
+Employees from our Engineering, Operations and Environmental, Health, Safety and Regulatory (EHSR) teams collect and analyze spill data, identify spill causes and collaborate to implement operational design improvements to prevent spills.
 Our prevention efforts focus on five main spill causes: pipeline failure; corrosion; weather; human error; and equipment failure.

-One example of a spill prevention initiative is our integrity management program, which proactively identifies and corrects corrosion of our equipment.
+One example of a spill prevention initiative is our integrity management efforts, which proactively identify and mitigate corrosion of our equipment.
 Over time, environmental conditions and produced water can corrode steel equipment, potentially causing a leak or malfunction.
 Early detection of corrosion is key to mitigating risk, and field staff receive training on how to identify corrosion as part of their field equipment inspections.
 Should a problem be identified, we either repair the corroded area or replace the equipment.

 For further safeguarding of our tanks and heater treaters, we encourage the use of anodes, pieces of sacrificial metal that corrode first and protect the integrity of our equipment.
 Sacrificial anodes are monitored and replaced periodically as part of our prevention initiatives.